RicoJia/ricojia.github.io/_posts/2018/2018-01-27-linux-networking.markdown

     altname enp8s0
 ```

-- Connect the device
+1. Connect the device.

-- Checking if the physical link from the livox is up - `NIC Link is Up 100 Mbps Full Duplex` shows it's up now
+2. Confirm the physical link is up.
+You should see a message like `NIC Link is Up 100 Mbps Full Duplex`:

 ```
 ricojia@system76-pc:~/Downloads/LivoxViewer2 for Ubuntu v2.3.0$  sudo dmesg | grep -i -e eno1 -e enp8s0